jj5/kickass-crypto/README.md

-And then if we get through all of that and our function hasn't returned then that's an error situation so we want to notify the error, but `error()` defers to `do_error()` and that could throw, so we wrap in a try-catch block and then do the exception ignore dance again.
+And then if we get through all of that and our function hasn't returned then that's an error situation so we want to notify the error, but `error()` defers to `do_error()` and that could be overridden and throw, so we wrap in a try-catch block and then do the exception ignore dance again.

 I mean it's all over the top and excessive but it should at least be safe and it meets two
 requirements:

 - exceptions will not leak sensitive data on the call stack.
 - programmers are given the best chance to find out that exceptions or errors are occurring.

+In the usual happy code path none of the exception handling code even runs.

 ### The is_() functions for boolean tests